Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 ## 📋 **Introduction: Why Testing Matters for Your Business**

-This document provides the comprehensive testing framework for validating both the **Enhanced ML Model** and **Statistical Fallback system** that power BulldozerPriceGenius.
+This document provides the comprehensive testing framework for validating both the **Enhanced ML Model** and **Precision Price Tool system** that power BulldozerPriceGenius.
 Our rigorous testing ensures you receive accurate, reliable bulldozer price predictions for critical business decisions.

 ### **The Importance of Dual-System Validation**